Sports 2000

 In the US, while it continues to have popularity as an amateur race class within SCCA competition in the US, at one point in the late 1980s and early 1990s, professional Sports 2000 racing was prevalent.
 One such series was the American Cities Racing League (ACRL) where the teams represented cities (primarily on the US West Coast) much as in stick-and-ball sports.
 Rather than individual drivers running for the championship, the two team drivers earned points for their sponsor city, a concept revived for the A1GP, where teams represent countries rather than cities.
 This series used the uprated Cosworth/Ford YAC engine.
 Another series was the North American Pro Series or NAPS which visited many of the classic roadrace circuits in the U.S. and was often a support race for IMSA weekends.
 Later this series became the Oldsmobile Pro Series running the Oldsmobile Quad 4 engine.

 Three classes of Sports 2000 racing are currently common in the eastern US and Canada, S2, VS2 (vintage), and HS2 (historic).
 Racing with the Vintage Sports 2000 North America club frequently has fields of more than 20 cars of varying vintages.

 In Sports 2000 racing in the UK, the Pinto engine has recently been replaced with the Mazda-based Ford Duratec engine, although Pintos continue to compete as a separate class.
 The primary group for UK Sports 2000 racing is Sports Racing Car Club(SRCC).

 In South Africa, an innovative transverse engined version of the Sports 2000 participated in a highly successful national series throughout the 1990s.
 Notable drivers (and series organizers) are Neville Jordan and Alan Eve who now own the A1GP cars and have set up Afrix Motorsport.

-Early Sports 2000 cars are now of a sufficient age that they are being welcomed by several vintage racing sanctioning bodies in the US.
+Early Sports 2000 cars are now accepted by several vintage racing sanctioning bodies in the US.

 Companies that manufactured Sports 2000 chassis include: Apache, Carbir, Chevron, Crossle, Doran, Gunn, Lola, March, MCR, Ocelot, Pratt & Miller, Reynard, Royale, Shannon, Shrike, Swift, Tiga Race Cars, and Van Diemen.